QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 Looping over Different Objects
 ---------------------------------

-Many Python objects are "iterable", in the sense that they can looped over
+Many Python objects are "iterable", in the sense that they can be looped over

 To give an example, let's write the file `us_cities.txt`, which lists US cities and their population, to the present working directory